15 Best Research Opportunities for High School Students in California

 Eligibility: Sophomores or juniors at a high school in Alameda, Contra Costa, or San Francisco County.
 At least 15 years old.
 US citizens, permanent residents or DACA recipients.
 Contingent on maximum annual household income (here).

 Hosted by the Joint BioEnergy Institute (U.S. Department of Energy) and other prestigious partner organizations, the Introductory College Level Experience in Microbiology (iCLEM) is a 5-week, paid summer science intensive for economically disadvantaged high school sophomores and juniors.
-Students work on a research project and get guidance on areas such as career exploration and college applications.
+Students work on a research project and get guidance on career exploration and college applications.

 Subject areas: Computer science and related fields